applicaster/AppleApplicasterFrameworks/README.md

         min_acl: "private"
         sdk: [iphone, appletv]
         theme: jony
 		```
 - If framework is Zapp Plugin.
 Create `Manifest` folder in your framework's root folder.
-Next step do only for relevant platforms
+Next step do only for relevant platforms.
-	- Create manifest file using [Zappifest](https://github.com/applicaster/zappifest) for `ios` plugin if needed and rename it to `ios.json`.
+	- Create manifest file using [Zappifest](https://github.com/applicaster/zappifest) for `ios` plugin if needed.
+Rename it to `ios.json`.
 As dependency use
     ```ruby
       "extra_dependencies": [
         {